Out of This Furnace by Thomas Bell, February 28, 4:30pm, 2110 Taliaferro Hall

 Inside Out & Back Again by Thanhha Lai

-The three books for Fall 2017 focus on a diverse range of immigrant experiences.
-In September, meet Chino, an artist and son of an Ecuadorian father and Puerto Rican mother living in East Harlem, as he uses his abilities to improve his socioeconomic situation.
-In October, we will read Mario Puzo's semi-biographical novel, inspired by his own mother, that follows Lucia Santa and her journey guiding her immigrant family through the Great Depression and World War II in New York City.
-Finally, in November join us to read Thanhha Lai's story of a young girl and her family who move to Alabama to escape the Vietnam War.
+The three books for Fall 2017 focused on a diverse range of immigrant experiences.
+In September, we met Chino, an artist and son of an Ecuadorian father and Puerto Rican mother living in East Harlem, as he used his abilities to improve his socioeconomic situation.
+In October, we read Mario Puzo's semi-biographical novel, inspired by his own mother, that follows Lucia Santa and her journey guiding her immigrant family through the Great Depression and World War II in New York City.
+Finally, in November we read Thanhha Lai's story of a young girl and her family who moved to Alabama to escape the Vietnam War.